 It follows Parliament passing amendments to the Local Government Act to provide the Minister with the power to postpone the elections for 12 months with a possible further extension to 31 December 2021 should the need arise.

 The local government elections will be held on 4 September 2021.

 Current councillors and popularly elected mayors will continue to hold their civic offices until the rescheduled local government elections are held.

 Mayoral elections will need to be held for mayors elected by councillors in September 2018 when their two-year terms expire this year.
-Mayors elected in September 2019 will continue to hold office until September 2021 once the new election date is gazetted.
+Mayors elected in September 2019 will continue to hold office until 4 September 2021.

 Councils can access the latest information and resources about COVID-19 by visiting these websites: